Is it legal to put security cameras in common areas?

 Should I let tenants install smart tech security, such as locks or cameras?

 As a landlord, you can set rules in the Lease Agreement for tenant improvements.
 Most landlords do not want tenants changing their own locks.

-If a tenant asks about exterior cameras or smart locks, landlords may want to consider paying for the upgrade to ensure a quality device is installed and that they will be able to comply with the law (such as the fire code, or by not recording audio in states, like California, where doing so is prohibited).
+If a tenant requests exterior cameras or smart locks, landlords may want to consider paying for the upgrade to ensure a quality device is installed and that they will be able to comply with the law (such as the fire code, or by not recording audio in states, like California, where doing so is prohibited).

 Is it legal to use smart thermostats for remote temperature control?

-Controlling tenant thermostats with a smart thermostat may not be a good business practice since tenants usually expect to do it themselves.
+Controlling tenant thermostats with a smart thermostat may not be a good business practice because tenants usually expect to do it themselves.
 However, in certain situations, it may be necessary and having the ability to control the thermostat remotely could be beneficial.
-If you want to be able to control the thermostat, it's a good idea to learn the law in your area, make the rules part of your Lease Agreement, and to make sure tenants understand why it is necessary.
+If you want to be able to control the thermostat, it's a good idea to learn the law in your area, make the rules part of your Lease Agreement, and make sure tenants understand why it is necessary.

-Are digital signatures enforceable on Lease Agreements?
+Are electronic signatures enforceable on Lease Agreements?

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.